20i

 Most of these figures are provided by this excellent article by Energuide.be.

-A data center
+A data centre

 An email

 A 1 MB email emits 20 g of CO2 throughout its lifecycle.
-If you create and send 20 emails a day over a year, that’s the same emissions as a car traveling 1000 km.
+If you create and send 20 emails a day over a year, that’s the same emissions as a car travelling 1000 km.

 A web search